$L$-functions of Kloosterman sheaves: Conjectures of Evans type

 \subsubsection{\texorpdfstring{$\Sym^3\Kl_4$}{Sym3Kl4}}

 The motive $\mathrm{M}_4^3$ is defined over $\bb{Q}$, pure of weight $10$, and equipped with a symmetric perfect pairing.
-It has dimension $2$, and the non-zero Hodge numbers $h^{p,10-p}$ of its de Rham realization are $1$ if $p=4$ or $6$ by Theorem~\ref{thm:hodge}.
+It has dimension $2$, and the nonzero Hodge numbers $h^{p,10-p}$ of its de Rham realization are $1$ if $p=4$ or $6$ by \cite[Thm.\,1.2]{Qin23Hodge}.
 We aim to demonstrate that the compatible family of Galois representations $\{(\mathrm{M}_4^3)_{\ell}(6)\}$ is modular.